marcelkb/reya-python-sdk_ccxt_adapter/README.md

 Right now not all methods functions are implemented.
  - fetchOHLCV delegates to Binance since Reya only support candles up to 1D-Timeframe and no easy management for calling last X Candles.
 Start und End Time is needed every time.
 Additonally the api is not as fast for complicated calculations based on a lot of candles.
  - The Signer for Private calls is not finished, so it relays on the SDK functions.
- - fetchBalance only recognized staked RUSD (0xa9f32a851b1800742e47725da54a09a7ef2556a3).
+ - fetchBalance only recognized RUSD.
 Different Tokens for Collateral are not supported right now (wrtETH f.e.)
  - fetch_canceled_and_closed_orders not supported right now
  - setLeverage not supported right now (no reya api endpoint)
  - short orders can be placed but are not fully considered by profit calculation

+If you prefer a streamlined repo without the reya sdk integrated take a look at https://github.com/marcelkb/reya-ccxt-adapter

 # Reya Python SDK